The C.D. Wright Women Writers Conference

 Presenter: Vida Cross

-They will explore all of the people and sensory details that populate the page.
-The themes that guides this work are neighborhood, neighbors, nature and crime.
+Vida Cross's work will explore all of the people and sensory details that populate the page.
+The themes that guide this work are neighborhood, neighbors, nature and crime.
 This is a 30 minute presentation that may include graphic images that demonstrate communal influences.

 Presenter: Vida Cross

-They will explore all of the people and sensory details that populate the page.
-The themes that guides this work are neighborhood, neighbors, nature and crime.
+Vida Cross's work will explore all of the people and sensory details that populate the page.
+The themes that guide this work are neighborhood, neighbors, nature and crime.
 This is a 30 minute presentation that may include graphic images that demonstrate communal influences.

 Presenter: Coffy Davis